aloebs29/c-data-structures/README.md

   - Singly-linked key/value list for use in hash table
   - Hash table with string keys and integer values, implemented with chaining, djb2 hash

+Other:
+  - Heap sort, quick sort, and merge sort

 Each module has a test file associated with it (test_\<module name\>.c).
 Tests were written using the Unity unit testing framework (via ceedling).
 Ceedling will need to be installed according to the instructions [here](https://github.com/ThrowTheSwitch/Ceedling) in order to run the tests.

 ## Module interfaces: